-Indeed, the sad history of Code Sec.
-1503(d) stands as an instructive exhibit and warning as to the challenges of addressing international tax arbitrage transactions.
-Today, 20 years after the enactment of Code Sec.
-1503(d), foreign acquirers can and do readily "double dip" on interest expense in acquiring and funding their U.S. affiliates, by organizing the parent of the U.S. group as a reverse hybrid entity and having that entity borrow funds from unrelated banks or the capital markets.
-Even though the interest expense is deductible in computing the taxable income of both the U.S. and foreign consolidated groups, Code Sec.
-1503(d) does not deny an interest deduction because that provision (and the extraordinarily complex regulations thereunder) apply only if the domestic corporation itself is subject to foreign net income tax on a residence basis.
-166 But while Code Sec.
-1503(d) has failed abysmally to serve its principal purpose, it has far-reaching, anti-competitive, counter-intuitive, punitive and in many respects unintended consequences for U.S. multinationals, which are subjected to a mind-numbingly complex set of regulations pursuant to which they are often denied the ability to claim economic losses in respect of their investments in foreign branches, partnerships and disregarded entities, not only in situations where those losses produce a current foreign tax benefit but also in situations in which such a benefit is only a far-fetched theoretical possibility.167
+Indeed, the sad history of section 1503(d) stands as an instructive exhibit and warning as to the challenges of addressing international tax arbitrage transactions.
+Today, 20 years after the enactment of section 1503(d), foreign acquirers can and do readily "double dip" on interest expense in acquiring and funding their U.S. affiliates, by organizing the parent of the U.S. group as a reverse hybrid entity and having that entity borrow funds from unrelated banks or the capital markets.
+Even though the interest expense is deductible in computing the taxable income of both the U.S. and foreign consolidated groups, section 1503(d) does not deny an interest deduction because that provision (and the extraordinarily complex regulations thereunder) apply only if the domestic corporation itself is subject to foreign net income tax on a residence basis.152 But while section 1503(d) has failed abysmally to serve its principal purpose, it has far-reaching, anti-competitive, counter-intuitive, punitive and in many respects unintended consequences for U.S. multinationals, which are subjected to a mind-numbingly complex set of regulations pursuant to which they are often denied the ability to claim economic losses in respect of their investments in foreign branches, partnerships and disregarded entities, not only in